Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 We've demonstrated how Prefect can quickly and simply manage and track _task_ execution.
 Although this isn't the most complicated example, it succinctly illustrates some of the core features of Prefect, and could be readily modified to tackle more difficult problems.
 While [prefect.io][prefect site] certainly targets machine learning pipelines with its branding and documentation, Prefect could be useful for anything where _task_ tracking is important - including research applications.

-If you'd like to learn more about Prefect's powerful [caching and data persistence mechanisms][prefect persistance], [notifications][prefect notifications] (including Slack integration!), and other capabilities take a look at the docs and tutorials available in the [Prefect documentation][prefect site: core].
+If you'd like to learn more about Prefect's powerful [caching and data persistence mechanisms][prefect persistance], [notifications][prefect notifications] (including Slack integration!), and other capabilities, take a look at the docs and tutorials available in the [Prefect documentation][prefect site: core].

 [airflow homepage]: https://airflow.apache.org/
 [allison horst paper]: https://allisonhorst.github.io/palmerpenguins/articles/intro.html